 Although the paid for options offer some nice benefits, most are only suitable for frequent travellers.
 So if you’re often abroad for business or just happen to holiday a lot, it’s definitely worth considering an upgrade.

-The cashback may tempt you from the Metal card at 1% cashback with every purchase you make, especially compared to other cashback cards.
+The cashback may tempt you from the Metal card at 1% back with every purchase you make, especially compared to other cashback cards.
 However, that’s only outside of Europe.
-Purchases within Europe only earn 0.1% and you would have to be a big spender to make this worthwhile.
+Purchases in Europe only earn 0.1% and you would have to be a big spender to make this worthwhile.

 My Revolut review conclusion

 I think a Revolut card is a great option.
 Here, you can sort out almost all your financial needs for travelling abroad through just a few touches of a button, you can trade, save and even monitor your kid’s spending.